 Nutritional modulation of musculoskeletal load tolerance, connective tissue integrity, and neuromuscular recovery under progressive mechanical stress.
 Includes creatine and rate of force development research, HRV modulation, and the NutriBiomech™ load-nutrition interface framework.

-| Study ID | Title & Design | n | Status | Registration | DOI / Archive |
+| Study ID | Title & Design | Planned n / Type | Status | Registration | DOI / Archive |

 |---|---|---|---|---|---|